eduardofranca1/typescript-api/README.md

 # Node REST API

 This project was created using TypeScript, SOLID principles, and Design Patterns.

-The focus of this project is to show how to implement the SOLID principles and Design Patterns (Dependency Injection and Factory Method), and I am not worried about folder architecture.
+**The focus of this project is to show how to implement the SOLID principles and Design Patterns (Dependency Injection and Factory Method).**

 ### Technologies: